deviateltd/silverstripe-cacheable/README.md

        "url": "https://github.com/deviateltd/silverstripe-cacheable.git"
       }

-Insert the `Cacheable` extension into your project's config.yml file so that it extends SiteTree:

-    SiteTree:
-      extensions:
-        - Cacheable

 Now run `dev/build` via the browser or command line - and don't forget to flush.

 ## Usage